thomasWeise/texgit_py/SECURITY.md

-# Security Policy of latexgit
+# Security Policy of texgit

 ## 1. Introduction

-Thank you for supporting the [`latexgit`](https://thomasweise.github.io/latexgit_py), a Python package for making files from `git` repositories accessible in `LaTeX` by helping to make it safer.
+Thank you for supporting the [`texgit`](https://thomasweise.github.io/texgit_py), a Python package for making files from `git` repositories accessible in `LaTeX` by helping to make it safer.

-`latexgit` should only be used as a component in safe and secure environments.
+`texgit` should only be used as a component in safe and secure environments.
 None of its API should be exposed via the network or in any other way that might constitute a security risk.
-Nevertheless, we take the security of our `latexgit` seriously.
+Nevertheless, we take the security of our `texgit` seriously.

 ## 2. Reporting of Issues

-If you believe you have found a security vulnerability in `latexgit`, please report it to us privately.
+If you believe you have found a security vulnerability in `texgit`, please report it to us privately.
 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**
 Instead, please send an email to <a href="mailto:tweise@hfuu.edu.cn">tweise@hfuu.edu.cn</a> with CC to <a href="mailto:tweise@ustc.edu.cn">tweise@ustc.edu.cn</a>.